BoynGroup/ACSE/README.md

 # A Python/PySCF implimentation of the Anti-Hermitian Contracted Schrodinger equation (ACSE)
 Solves the ACSE in a spin blocked representation using either the Valdemoro (V) or Nakatsuji-Yasuda (NY) reconstructions of the 3-RDM.

+# Installation
+create python virtual environment and activate it python -m venv .venv source .venv/bin/activate install ACSE and dependencies python -m pip install -e ACSE/Location

 **Norms**
 ```math